TweedleGloop/Discord-ChaosBot/README.md

 WARNING: USING ANY COMMAND THAT SENDS A LOT OF MESSAGES TOO MUCH IN TOO MANY CHANNELS CAN EASILY GET YOU RATE LIMITED.

-Also just please don't use this bot in a malicous way.
+Please don't use this bot in a malicous way.
 I just made it to test what I can do so please dont harass or damage anyones server in any way.